Clockwork Aquario: Development and release

-Clockwork Aquario was first playable in a mostly-complete state during location tests at Shinjuku and Ueno in 1993 but the release was ultimately cancelled in 1994 due to poor response from players as well as the increasing popularity of both 3D games and fighting games in arcades.
+Clockwork Aquario was first playable in a mostly-complete state during location tests at Shinjuku and Ueno in 1993.
+However, the release was ultimately cancelled in 1994 due to poor response from players as well as the increasing popularity of both 3D games and fighting games in arcades.
 The game's cancellation also led to Westone withdrawing from arcades and focus on console titles.
 On October 27, 2006, the original soundtrack by Sakamoto was released through D4 Enterprise's EGG MUSIC label.
 In 2020, German publisher Strictly Limited Games announced that it would be launched in 2020 for Nintendo Switch and PlayStation 4 as a limited physical and digital release by ININ Games, after acquiring the rights from Sega.
 ININ Games also collaborated alongside former Westone staff members including Nishizawa on a restoration effort as certain elements from the project's source code, which was originally transferred to M2 after Westone closed its doors in 2013, were lost.
 However, Strictly Limited Games and ININ Games postponed the release to early 2021.
 In November 2020, Strictly Limited Games announced physical editions in limited supply for Nintendo Switch and PlayStation 4.
 The game was first released on November 30, 2021 in Japan and Europe, followed by a North American release on December 14.
-The game was also planned for release on Windows and Xbox One in Summer 2022.
+The game was also planned for release on Windows and Xbox One in Summer 2022 but was delayed.
+It was later announced to be releasing for Xbox One and Xbox Series X/S on December 7, 2023, however, no date for the version for Windows was revealed.
 Clockwork Aquario holds the Guinness world record for the longest time between the start of a video game project and its release, at 28 years and 81 days.